Baplar/ResoniteLinuxSplitteningPatches/README.md

 ### YouTube videos
 As of today, the Linux version of Resonite still uses an old path for the location of yt-dlp, the tool used for loading YouTube videos.
-In order for videos to load, you need to:
+Until [this issue is solved](https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/4998), in order for videos to load, you need to:
 - Download [the latest version of yt-dlp](https://github.com/yt-dlp/yt-dlp-nightly-builds/releases/latest/download/yt-dlp)
 - Place it inside the Resonite install folder and rename it `youtube-dl`